mrflowers22/ios-planets-objc/README.md

 Please fork and clone this repository, then create an Xcode project in it.
 Commit regularly as you complete the requirements in this project.

+Add the planets from the Planets folder to your Asset Catalog.

 ### Part 1 - Storyboard

 **When adding new files, remember to give them a prefix!**